Insight Treatment is Now Clear Behavioral Health!

 • Perfectionism or excessive self-criticism

-• Increased reliance on unhealthy coping mechanisms such as excessive use of technology, substance use, or unhealthy eating habits
+• Increased reliance on unhealthy coping mechanisms such as excessive use of technology (doom-scrolling), or substance use (vaping or alcohol use)

 • Chronic physical symptoms without an identifiable medical cause